RESEARCH

 Much of my research is focused on lead pollution.
 No safe level of lead exposure has been identified.
 Even low levels of lead in blood have been shown to negatively affect a child’s IQ, ability to pay attention, and performance in school.
 Lead is a top risk factor for premature death in the USA, particularly from cardiovascular disease.
 My work includes spatial studies of modern and persistent legacy lead sources in urban centers and temporal studies examining historical trends of lead pollution.

-In temporal studies, I seek to construct a global record of lead emissions that spans the history of human input using ice and lake sediment records.
+I construct global records of lead emissions that span the history of human input using ice and lake sediment records.
 This work identifies human activities (e.g., rise and fall of civilizations, war, plagues, industrialization) that have perturbed the natural distribution of lead locally, regionally, and globally.

 Examples of past projects: